kylejray/kylejray.github.io/_posts/2022-02-23-gh-pages_workflow.markdown

     - `git branch -M gh-pages`
     - `git push -u origin gh-pages`

-4. Go to the repo settings and under 'pages' tell is to use the root directory of the branch gh-pages as the source
+4. Go to the repo settings and under 'pages' tell is to use the root directory of the branch 'gh-pages' as the source

 5. Now you can just add/commit/push like keeping a normal directory up to date